My recipes → Your inbox. Sign up today!

 Instructions

-• Melt coconut oil in a large pot over a medium heat.
-Add in onion with a pinch of salt and cook until the onion is translucent and fragrant (about 5 minutes).
+• In a large pot, heat the coconut oil over medium-high until warm.
+Add in the onion, ginger and a pinch of salt and cook, stirring occasionally, until the onion is translucent and fragrant.

 Notes